 There was quite a range on this and the material question had the most likelihood of errors/ respondents being unsure.
 Not surprisingly Knitpro and Chaiogoos where the most commonly used brands – the hidden two “legend” results are for an unknown and a “handmedown from Grandma”

 And as final note – 90% of people responding were using circular needles.
-It would be great if I had more responses form Europe to see if that would balance out!
+It would be great if I had more responses from Europe to see if that would balance out!

 And the results were…